dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/Ubuntu.rst

 ..
 [1] This version of Ubuntu does not support vLLM and racadm installation via Omnia.

 .. note::
-    * Only the live-server version of Ubuntu for provisioning via Omnia.
+    * Omnia uses only the "server install image" version of Ubuntu for provisioning the clusters.
     * Ubuntu does not support the use of Slurm as a clustering software.
 As a result, benchmarking software and FreeIPA is not supported on Ubuntu.
     * Ubuntu does not support the use of powervault storage.